slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Strep_COG_analysis.md

 frequency1 = strain["name of the category inside the csv file"].value_counts(ascending=True).sort_index()
 frequency1
 ```
+frequency1: name of the object

 # converting into a data frame
 ```
 df1 = pd.DataFrame(frequency1)
 df1
 ```
+df1: name of the object